vtx-factory/Kosm-Classic-FPS-Template-UE4/README.md

 # Licensing
 This project is published under MIT License which allows very broad use for both academic and commercial purposes.

-You are very welcome to modify these mechanics and use them for your own commercial use - if doing so, please keep a link to the original repository and refer to <a href="https://vtxfactory.org/dl/Kosm_Documentation.zip">Manual Guide and Documentation</a> for more information.
+You are very welcome to modify these mechanics and use them for your own commercial use - if doing so, please keep a link to the original repository and refer to <a href="https://vtxfactory.org/dl/Kosm_Documentation.zip">Manual Guide and Commercial Use Documentation</a> for more information.